Free shipping on $69+ orders (excl. subscription)

 |Common Name||Cactus, desert cactus, forest cactus|

-|Mature Size||Varies depending on variety|
+|Mature Size||Varies depending on the variety|

-|Sun Exposure||Some direct sun; quantity varies depending on variety|
+|Sun Exposure||For some direct sun; quantity varies depending on the variety|

 |Soil Type||Well-draining sandy soil|